 - Sean Penn

-- Emile Hirsch, Jena Malone, Catherine Keener, Vince Vaughn, Kristen Stewart, Hal Holbrook, Marcia Gay Harden, William Hurt
+- Emile Hirsch, Jena Malone, Catherine Keener, Vince Vaughn, Kristen Stewart, Hal Holbrook, Marcia Gay Harden, William Hurt, Zach Galifianakis

 - Release Date

-Knowing from the outset that Into the Wild’s existential, tragic hero Christopher McCandless (Emile Hirsch) reaches his ultimate Alaskan destination instills in us an ever-present sense of foreboding.
-Since the bulk of the movie depicts his trip there and the cache of personalities he meets along the way, all of whom worry for his wellbeing, Chris’ eventual arrival seems like a victory solely for himself.
-Based on the acclaimed novel by John Krakauer, Into the Wild grew from the writer’s article published in Outside magazine entitled “Death of an Innocent: How Christopher McCandless Lost His Way in the Wilds”.
-Sean Penn adapted and directed the screenplay, telling the true story of McCandless’ rejection of “society” as he searches for a more pure way of life, away from injustice and cruelty and civilization (whatever form they may take).
+Knowing from the outset that Into the Wild’s existential, holy fool hero Christopher McCandless (Emile Hirsch) reaches his ultimate Alaskan destination instills in us an ever-present sense of foreboding.
+Since the bulk of the movie depicts his trip there and the personalities he meets along the way, all of whom worry for his wellbeing, Chris’ eventual arrival seems like a victory solely for himself.
+Based on the acclaimed novel by John Krakauer, Into the Wild grew from the writer’s article published in an Outside magazine article entitled, “Death of an Innocent: How Christopher McCandless Lost His Way in the Wilds.”
+Sean Penn adapted and directed the screenplay, telling the true story of McCandless’ rejection of “society” as he searches for a more pure way of life, away from injustice and cruelty and civilization in whatever form they may take.

-Pearl Jam front man Eddie Vedder wrote original songs for the film, accompanied by moody, ethereal music by Michael Brook and Kaki King.
+Pearl Jam frontman Eddie Vedder wrote original songs for the film, accompanied by Michael Brook and Kaki King’s moody, ethereal music.
 Vedder’s songs are simple ballads, sung with his earthy voice, that flow with the film as they should.
-We see a troubled boy, lost and alone.
-His sister Carine (Jena Malone) narrates on what she suspects were his motivations, primarily that his parents purported lies and built their family on falsehoods.
-She feels abandoned, but understanding of his quest—to her Chris’ actions are both catastrophic and necessary.
-Chris remains angry, always running and desperate to escape something.
-Getting away from lies and the order that represents them, Chris relies solely on his own sense of survival and on what Nature provides, perhaps not realizing that Nature is just as cruel as humanity.
+They sing to a troubled boy, lost and alone.
+His sister Carine (Jena Malone) narrates about what she suspects were his motivations, primarily that his parents purported lies and built their family on falsehoods.
+She feels abandoned, but she understands his quest.
+For her, Chris’ actions are both catastrophic and necessary.
+But even out in the world, Chris remains angry, always running and desperate to escape something.
+Getting away from lies and the people representing them, Chris relies solely on his own sense of survival and on what Nature provides, perhaps not realizing that Nature is just as cruel as humanity.
 Nature, however, remains innocent, despite its unrelenting brutality, whereas humanity is anything but.

-Shot by cinematographer Eric Gautier (The Motorcycle Diaries), Penn’s film is beautifully realized, with full attention to the nature and road that Chris so loves and respects.
-Penn is a director that finds beauty in terrible things; his picture The Pledge was one of the most haunting, yet attractive movies of 2001.
+Shot by cinematographer Eric Gautier (The Motorcycle Diaries), Penn’s film is beautifully realized, with full attention to the sublime beauty that Chris loves and respects.
+Penn is a director that finds beauty in terrible things; his picture The Pledge was one of the most haunting yet attractive movies of 2001.
 Playing like a dramatized episode of Planet Earth, Chris’ journey places him among deer and on rough rapids and atop high mountains.
 We understand his desire to see these things, to live, as opposed to enduring what he believes is a decisive preparation for death: a normal life.
-I couldn’t help but be reminded of Grizzly Man, Werner Herzog’s frightening documentary about a man so misplaced in the world, he can only feel at home when alone with Alaskan grizzly bears.
+I couldn’t help but be reminded of Grizzly Man, Werner Herzog’s frightening documentary about a man so misplaced in the world that he can only feel at home when alone with Alaskan grizzly bears.
 His demise is just as tragic and yet self-effaced as Chris’.
-The destinies and disenchantment of both men lead to their deaths, perhaps the result of realizing what made them happy.

-The only absolute statement I can make about Chris is that I respect his determination, although his reasons may have been skewed.
+The only absolute statement I can make about Chris is that I respect his determination, although his reasons may have been skewed and planning misguided.
 I sympathized more with Vince Vaughn’s character Wayne, a farmer Chris meets on his trek, who gives Chris the best advice he can get: to live his life and not think so much.
 Perhaps when people think too much, they go mad, as it’s what I suspect happened to the real Christopher McCandless.
-Surely there was an attraction to this story for Penn, whose own Hollywood persona placed him on the outskirts, giving way for him to claim his own industry-wide independence and respect.
-I’m secure in believing that the once hostile and rebellious Penn saw pieces of himself in Krakauer’s 224-page non-fiction account of McCandless’ journey.
-Whether Chris found himself I cannot say, and I don’t believe we can ever really know.
+Surely there was an attraction to this story for Penn, whose own Hollywood persona isolated him.
+Perhaps the once hostile and rebellious Penn saw pieces of himself in Krakauer’s 224-page non-fiction account of McCandless’ journey.
+Whether Chris found himself, I cannot say, and I don’t believe we can ever really know.
 So perhaps this is a cautionary tale, a spiritual warning for those who might try to find themselves, to really live.
 It’s a treacherous world, but escaping from it can be even more dangerous.